sisl/astra-rl/docs/tutorials/quick_start_training.md

 ## Step 8: Train the Attacker

 Choose how many training steps/epochs to run.
-You have full control over the loop—curriculum, evaluation cadence, checkpointing, learning-rate schedules, gradient clipping, and more.
+You have full control over the training loop—curriculum, evaluation cadence, checkpointing, learning-rate schedules, gradient clipping, and more.

 ```python
 for step in range(1000):